teco-kit/fire-detector-tutorial/README.md

 - detect shaking
 - implement a simple state machine (e.g., alarm active vs. alarm idle)

-You can refer to the example solution code in the `Sketches` folder if you want to use the inertial measurement unit for the appliance that you build as the final assingment of the lecture.
+You can refer to the example solution code in the `Sketches` folder called `8-shake-to-disable.ino`.

 > Hint: For this task you will have to install the `Seeed Arduino LSM6DS3` library using the Arduino library manager.